 If the annuitant is younger than age 70, the prescribed factor is 1 divided by (90 minus age of annuitant.)

-Withholding tax is a tax that is withheld when you make a withdrawal from your RRIF in excess of the minimum withdrawal required.
-The tax withheld by your financial institution is passed to the CRA.
+RRIF withholding tax is an amount that is withheld by your financial institution when you make a withdrawal from your RRIF in excess of the required minimum withdrawal.
+This amount is passed on to the CRA by the financial institution.
 The rate of RRIF withholding tax varies depending on the amount in excess of the RRIF minimum you withdraw and the province you live in.
-Your financial institution will apply the withholding tax on the full amount of the withdrawal that is in excess of the RRIF minimum, even if you take it in monthly installments.
-For example, if you withdraw an additional $6000, you will pay a 20% withholding tax, even if you spread the amount over 12 months.
-Those taxes withheld at source help reduce your taxes owing later.
+Your financial institution will withhold tax on the amount of the withdrawal that is in excess of the RRIF minimum, even if you take it in monthly installments.
+For example, if you withdraw an additional $6,000, your financial institution will withhold 20% even if you spread the amount over 12 months.
+Those taxes withheld at source will be credited against your taxes owing when you file your tax return.

-For British Columbia, Alberta, Saskatchewan, Ontario, New Brunswick, Nova Scotia, Nunavut, Newfoundland and Labrador, Prince Edward Island, Yukon and Northwest Territories the following tax rates apply:
+For British Columbia, Alberta, Saskatchewan, Ontario, New Brunswick, Nova Scotia, Nunavut, Newfoundland and Labrador, Prince Edward Island, Yukon and Northwest Territories the following withholding rates apply:

 Amount of withdrawal | Tax Rate |